 Natalie gained a MEnvi in Environmental Science from Bangor University before training with the Royal Horticultural Society and Gothenburg Botanic Garden.
 She then studied for an MSc Plant Conservation at Bangor before starting as Curator in August 2015.

 As Curator of the Garden, Natalie has the responsibility for managing the living collections, which comprise over 2000 species.
 Her key areas of responsibility include planning the future direction of the collections, overseeing the sourcing and documentation of new and diverse species, driving the landscaping and design of the garden and promoting the use of the collections for research and teaching.

-Don joined The Newt in Somerset after being Head of Landscapes and Horticulture at Mount Stuart.
-Prior to this, Don was Head of Horticulture at the Eden Project, Cornwall where he played a key part in the transformation that turned Eden into the amazing gardens they are today.
-Before joining the award winning Eden Project Don was Director of Horticulture at Birmingham Botanical Gardens and Glasshouses.
+Don is a Freelance Consultant presently helping to establish a new not-for-profit foundation for landscape professionals to deliver projects that reach the highest environmental impact, with the lowest carbon footprint.
+Don’s past roles include Director of Organic Horticulture at Garden Organic, Director of Horticulture at The Newt in Somerset; Head of Landscapes and Horticulture at Mount Stuart and Head of Horticulture at the Eden Project, Cornwall where he played a key part in the transformation that turned Eden into the amazing gardens they are today.
+Before joining the award winning Eden Project Don was Curator at Birmingham Botanical Gardens and Glasshouses.
 He has broad horticultural experience maintaining and developing both modern and historic gardens.

 Sara Redstone, Plant Health & Quarantine Officer, Royal Botanic Gardens Kew